Event: FINTECH Circle Autumn Drinks 2025

 Paul told the audience:

 “We run two services.
-So we run a bespoke discretionary service and a model portfolio service.”
+There is a bespoke discretionary service and a model portfolio service.”

 He explained:

-He discussed they also run a bespoke, tailored service.
-These are much more personalised strategies for individuals.
-They often consider tax implications.
+He discussed that MHA also offers a bespoke, tailored service.
+This involves a much more personalised strategy for individuals and there are often tax implications to consider.

 “Lots of clients have ethical preferences, specific income requirements, or they need to balance their risk in portfolios for a variety of different reasons, which I’ll touch on in a moment.”

-Paul illustrated the situation of a tech entrepreneur (obviously leaning towards the audience here) who has a lot of money obviously tied up in their personal private company and they are in need of diversification, obviously a lot of risk concentrates in one area and MHA tailors portfolios to manage that risk.
+Paul illustrated the situation of a tech entrepreneur (obviously leaning towards the audience here) who has a lot of money tied up in their personal private company and they are in need of diversification, a lot of risk concentrates in one area, and MHA tailors portfolios to manage that risk.

-“…So we will introduce strategies, asset allocation, in order to dampen risk in their portfolio so they are less risky in their personal life.
-In fact, we often find people, entrepreneurs by nature, seem to want to continue to press that risk, and we often build up portfolios that have more tech in than they originally had, but that would be an example.”
+“…So we will introduce strategies and asset allocation, in order to dampen risk in their portfolio, so they are less risky in their personal life.
+In fact, we often find people, entrepreneurs by nature, seem to want to continue to press that risk, and we often build up portfolios that have more tech in than they originally had, but that would be one example.”

 MHA has a strong process for building our tactical asset allocation, positioning and portfolios.
-And he touched on MHA’s sentiment and positioning with the portfolios, mainly because thats what everyone enjoys hearing about.
+Paul touched on MHA’s sentiment and positioning with the portfolios, mainly because that’s what everyone enjoys hearing about.

-“So in essence, we know as investors and investment professionals that are trying to gain an edge in the market, that more often than not, or very often, we’ll be betting against that consensus herd mentality in order to achieve abnormal returns relative to the market.
+“So in essence, we know as investors and investment professionals that we are trying to gain an edge in the market, that often, or very often, we’ll be betting against that consensus herd mentality to achieve abnormal returns relative to the market.
 So that’s our starting point in this part of our process.”

-“I don’t know how many of you read the news or keep up with financial markets, but the general narrative is that PE, price to earnings ratios are very high, particularly adjusted price to earnings ratios are high from a historical point of view, and the natural inclination is that, or the natural expectations, those valuations will revert and go to cheaper levels in the future.
-So people or investors are scared as a whole.”
+“I don’t know how many of you read the news or keep up with financial markets, but the general narrative is that PE, price to earnings ratios are very high, particularly adjusted price to earnings ratios are high from a historical point of view, and the natural inclination or expectation is that those valuations will revert and go to cheaper levels in the future.
+So, investors become scared as a whole.”

 However, we believe equity markets represent winners and losers, and mean reversion is a strategy better employed in fixed income markets.
 The bull market in equities appears to have further to go…

-“…We’ve seen the 2020 COVID crisis, we’ve seen the 21-22, the fastest inflation and interest cycle in history.
-More recently we’ve seen Trump tariffs, the election of Trump in this tariff regime.
-And we’ve seen the US bomb Iran.
+“…We’ve seen the 2020 COVID crisis, we’ve seen across 2021-22, the fastest inflation and interest cycle in history.
+More recently, we’ve seen the Trump tariffs, and we’ve seen the US bomb Iran.
 And in different times, in isolation, those events may have caused this bull market to stutter or even slip into a bear market, but that hasn’t happened.”

 Next Susanne introduced our Panel

-Helena Wardle, the CEO and founder of Money Means, and also Chris Blundell, partner at MHA.
-Talking about both how to create and launch an AI startup…
+Helena Wardle, the CEO and founder of Money Means, and also Chris Blundell, partner at MHA who talked about both how to create and launch an AI startup…

 Susanne Chishti:

-“…And so I want to invite now two speakers to me on stage.
-And Chris, to share your expertise, how to reward employees in the most tax-efficient ways.
+“…Now I want to invite two speakers to the stage.
+Chris, to share your expertise on how to reward employees in the most tax-efficient ways and Helena on the practical aspects of starting of growing a business .
 So maybe if we start with Helena.”

 Helena Wardle:

-“Hi, I’m Helena Wardle, I’m in charge of financial pilot, I’m the founder of Money Means, and so Money Means is building the first AI financial advisor, so yes, it’s exciting.
+“Hi, I’m Helena Wardle, the founder of Money Means, the first AI financial advisor, so yes, it’s exciting.”

 Chris Blundell: